PagerDuty/incident-response-docs/docs/training/courses/incident_response.md

 Pretty much all of these examples of executive swoop can be pre-empted by **involving stakeholders in the process**, giving them a way to stay up to date.

-At PagerDuty we have a separate Slack room just for incident updates.
+At GetYourGuide we have a separate Slack room just for incident updates.
 It's less noisy than our main response room, and gives succinct updates for folks who want it.
 This allows execs to stay in the loop, and also ask questions without affecting the main response.
 In our process, the Internal Liaison is responsible for monitoring and updating that channel.

 Stakeholders are not allowed to talk on our response call, or in our main incident response chat room.
 They must take all discussion to the updates room or via the Internal Liaison.
 The Incident Commander is responsible for keeping our primary communication channels free of those types of discussions or questions, and direct people towards the Internal Liaison.